Daniyal-Danish/Daniyal-Danish/README.md

 - 👋 Hi, I’m @Daniyal-Danish
-- 👀 I’m interested in Deep Learning
+- 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me, daniyal.danish076@gmail.com